capitalone/rubicon-ml/docs/source/index.rst

 Rubicon is a data science tool that captures and stores model training and execution information, like parameters and outcomes, in a repeatable and searchable way.
-Rubicon's git integration associates these inputs and outputs directly with the model code that produced them to ensure full auditability and reproducibility for both developers and stakeholders alike.
-And the Rubicon dashboard makes it easy to explore, filter, visualize, and share recorded work.
+Rubicon's ``git`` integration associates these inputs and outputs directly with the model code that produced them to ensure full auditability and reproducibility for both developers and stakeholders alike.
+While experimenting, the Rubicon dashboard makes it easy to explore, filter, visualize, and share recorded work.

 Components
 ==========